 Today, the Museum of Applied Arts / Contemporary Art uses the turret as an art depot.

 Like the gun turret, the lead turret in Arenbergpark has a similar shape and construction and hosted two fire control meters on its upper platform.
 Today, you can still see original graffiti probably done by forced laborers.
-Although this tower may be the most likely to be eventually opened up to the public, the Viennese authorities are unlikely to act quickly, given the high costs for renovation and security.
+This tower may be the most likely to be eventually opened up to the public.
+The Viennese authorities are unlikely to act quickly, given the high costs for renovation and security.

 Address: Dannebergplatz 9, 1030 Vienna